Science for All Summit

 Friday Conference Center | Chapel Hill, NC

-On April 5-6, 2023, Morehead Planetarium and Science Center hosted the inaugural Science for All Summit at the Friday Conference Center in Chapel Hill, NC.
-We hosted the second annual Science for All Summit on February 28-29, 2024.
-We are already looking forward to hosting the third annual Science for All Summit on February 20-21, 2025.
+Morehead Planetarium and Science Center hosted the inaugural Science for All Summit in April 2023 and the second annual Summit in February 2024.
+We are already looking forward to hosting the third annual Summit on March 3 – 4, 2025.

-The Summit is a community convening to advance inclusion, diversity, equity, and access (IDEA) in the fields of science, technology, engineering, and mathematics (STEM).
-The purpose of the Summit is to engage educators, practitioners, researchers, thought leaders, and other change agents in conversation and knowledge building around emerging issues and innovative strategies related to advancing IDEA in STEM.
+The Summit is a community convening to advance access and opportunity in the fields of science, technology, engineering, and mathematics (STEM) for people of all backgrounds and lived experiences.
+The purpose of the Summit is to engage educators, practitioners, researchers, thought leaders, and other change agents in conversation and knowledge-building around emerging issues and innovative strategies related to advancing access in STEM.
 Putting these ideals into practice requires an intentional focus on creating authentic and adaptive environments while simultaneously cultivating a community that collaborates, innovates, and implements promising practices shown to effect sustainable change.
 At the Summit, we will provide opportunities to share new research findings, exchange resources, discuss strategies, and demonstrate effective practices and interventions.

 Location: 100 Friday Center Drive, Chapel Hill, NC 27517

-The two-day Summit will incorporate keynote presentations, plenary sessions, and networking opportunities to encourage conversation and knowledge building.
-View the session agenda here.
+The two-day Summit will incorporate keynote presentations, workshops, breakout and poster sessions, and networking opportunities to encourage conversation and knowledge building.

 The registration fee includes 2 continental breakfasts and 2 lunches as well as digital access to Summit resources including presenter slides and handouts.
 CEUs may be available for qualifying participants.